 Domestic Violence Protection Disclosure

-Michigan rental agreements must include a notice that a tenant with a certified proof of domestic violence victim status may cancel the lease without penalty by giving appropriate notice.
+Michigan law allows a tenant to cancel the lease without penalty in the event of domestic violence.
+Rental agreements must include notice that a tenant with a certified victim status may cancel the lease by giving appropriate notice.

-This is the language which must be used in the disclosure, placed in a prominent section of the rental agreement and typed in a font not less than 12 points, or in a legible print with letters not smaller than 1/8 inch:
+The disclosure must use the following language, placed in a prominent section of the rental agreement and typed in a font not less than 12 points, or in a legible print with letters not smaller than 1/8 inch:

 A tenant who has a reasonable apprehension of present danger to him or her or his or her child from domestic violence, sexual assault, or stalking may have special statutory rights to seek a release of rental obligation under MCL 554.601b.